 Medicare Advantage plans usually offer an HMO or PPO network.
 Insurance companies utilize cost-saving features such as a network of providers and PCP referrals to stretch the purchasing power of each dollar.

-How Medicare Advantage HMO Plans Work
+What’s a Medicare Advantage HMO Plan?

 Medicare Advantage HMO plans must provide at least the same compensation package as Original Medicare.
 All Advantage plans must offer the same rights, benefits, and protections as Original Medicare.